Canadian Institute for Advanced Research (CIFAR)

 CIFAR invites exceptional early career researchers to participate in CIFAR's network of more than 400 researchers from over 22 countries, who together are pursuing answers to some of the most complex challenges facing the world today.
 The CIFAR Azrieli Global Scholars program provides funding, skills training, mentorship, and opportunities to collaborate with outstanding colleagues from diverse disciplines, positioning scholars as research leaders and agents of change.

-Applicants can be from anywhere in the world, must hold a PhD (or equivalent) and be within the first five years of a full-time academic position.
-Post-doctorate Fellows are not to apply.
+Applicants can be from anywhere in the world, must hold a PhD (or equivalent) and be within the first five years of a full-time academic position (responsible for independent research program and supervising trainees).
+Post-doctorate fellows are not to apply.
 Applicants’ research interests must be aligned with the themes of a CIFAR research program recruiting in 2023–2025.

 Research programs accepting applications:

 - $100,000 CAD in unrestricted research support over two years

 - A two-year term in a CIFAR research program, a global network of top-tier research leaders

 - Opportunities to network, collaborate and form a community with colleagues from diverse disciplines

 - Mentorship from a senior researcher within a CIFAR research program

 - Specialized leadership and communication skills training, and support to put their skills into action